 I’ve deleted all the unnecessary emails in the past and unsubscribed from many websites, but my inbox still gets cluttered very quickly.
 That’s why I committed to getting my inbox down to zero emails by the end of each day.

-In this post I’m going to share, from my own experience, how you can keep your inbox free from emails so you will have a peace of mind.
+In this post, I’m going to share, from my own experience, how you can keep your inbox free from emails so you will have peace of mind.

 Step 1: Archive all your emails in your inbox